solliancenet/microsoft-postgresql-developer-guide/04_01_AI/03_Exploring_LLMS.md

 As we have already discussed above, text embeddings are a text representation technique used in natural language processing.
 Text embeddings are semantic numerical representations of text.
 Embeddings are used to represent data in a way that is easy for a machine to understand.
 There are many models for building text embeddings

 ## Vectors

+A vector is a mathematical concept used in linear algebra and geometry to represent quantities that have both magnitude and direction.
+In the context of machine learning, vectors are often used to represent data points or features.
+Some key vector attributes and operations include:

 - Dimension: The dimension of a vector is the number of elements that it contains.
 In the example above, vector1 and vector2 are both two-dimensional since they each have two elements.
 You can only visualize vectors with three dimensions or less, but generally, vectors can have any number of dimensions.
 In fact, as you'll see later, vectors that encode words and text tend to have hundreds or thousands of dimensions.